-Department of Theology & Ethics
+Department of Theology and Ethics

-1. Theology and Ethics relevant for Today
+Theology and Ethics relevant for Today

 The department offers a contemporary approach to the study of ecumenical theology and ethics in order to nourish discerning leaders for urbanized contexts